Germany’s Merz tells Washington Russian frozen assets must go to Ukraine

 Reuters

-German Chancellor Friedrich Merz on Thursday (December 4) firmly rejected U.S. proposals to use Russian assets frozen in the European Union for the benefit of the United States, emphasizing that these funds should be directed to support Ukraine.
+German Chancellor Friedrich Merz on Thursday (4 December) firmly rejected U.S. proposals to use Russian assets frozen in the European Union for the benefit of the United States, emphasising that these funds should be directed to support Ukraine.

-Speaking in Berlin, Merz described the issue as a "European matter" and stated that there is no way to economically transfer these mobilized funds to the U.S.
+Speaking in Berlin, Merz described the issue as a "European matter" and stated that there is no way to economically transfer these mobilised funds to the U.S.

 "This money must go to Ukraine," Merz told reporters.
 "The American government knows this, and it is the consensus at the European level.
 There are no differences whatsoever on this issue."

-The disagreement centers around the U.S. desire to utilize some of the frozen Russian assets for its own purposes, a plan that has faced significant opposition in Europe.
-Merz’s strong stance is in line with the German government's negotiating position, which insists that the money mobilized from these assets should flow directly to Ukraine to aid in its ongoing recovery and defense amid the ongoing conflict with Russia.
+Merz’s strong stance is in line with the German government's negotiating position, which insists that the money mobilised from these assets should flow directly to Ukraine to aid in its ongoing recovery and defence amid the ongoing conflict with Russia.

-On Friday (December 5), Merz is set to meet with Belgian Prime Minister Bart De Wever to persuade him to abandon his opposition to using the frozen Russian assets to secure a €165 billion loan for Ukraine.
-This decision is expected to be a key topic of discussion at an upcoming EU summit in Brussels, where leaders from the 27 EU member states will meet on December 18 and 19 to finalize their stance on the issue.
+On Friday (5 December), Merz is set to meet with Belgian Prime Minister Bart De Wever to persuade him to abandon his opposition to using the frozen Russian assets to secure a €165 billion loan for Ukraine.
+This decision is expected to be a key topic of discussion at an upcoming European Union summit in Brussels, where leaders from the 27 EU member states will meet 18 - 19 December to finalise their stance on the issue.

 Tags